alucryd/oxyromon/README.md

 ROMs can be converted back and forth between reversible formats and their original formats.
 Invoking this command will convert all eligible roms for some or all systems.
 You may optionally filter games by name, the matching string is case-insensitive and can use SQL wildcards.
 Systems can also be selected the same way so as to avoid being prompted for them.
-Both systems and games flags can be passed multiple times.
+Both systems and game flags can be passed multiple times.

 Supported ROM formats: